mcuringa/mixi/content/courses/maker3/index.md

 #### Readings due
 - Student readings 1 (TBD)

+### Module 6: Workshop Studio (Mar 11 - Mar 18)
+This will be a full lab, working session to prepare materials and methods for the full rehearsal and final show.

+#### Readings due
+- [student readings 2]

+#### Agenda
+1. Reading Discussion
+2. Lab work on workshops

 ### Module 7: Workshop Rehearsal (April 29 - May 6)
 This is the final run through of the demo.
 Each team will run their workshop for a group of students